CV Summary Professor Lynn Chenoweth

 Research Collaborations: 200+ interdisciplinary research academics, clinicians, consumers/advocacy groups, policy makers, knowledge translation brokers and health and aged care services, including 100+ Australian and international aged care provider groups; South East, Northern, South West and Central Coast LHDs; Alzheimer’s Australia; Parkinson’s Australia; and UNSW, UTS, USyd, UOW, QUT, Griffith U, Curtin U, Monash U, La Trobe U, Newcastle U, ACU, Canberra U, Bradford U, Leeds-Beckett, Swansea U, UCA, Johns Hopkins U, HKPolyU.
 Lynn has undertaken 15 major consultancies in Australian aged sector.

-International Standing: I frequently consult for health/aged care services across Australia, UK and Asia on implementing and evaluating best practice models, give keynote addresses at international conferences, provide health/aged care staff seminars and workshops, and hold Adjunct Professorships at Macau School of Nursing, China, and at Notre Dame University.
+International Standing: I frequently consult for health/aged care services across Australia, UK and Asia on implementing and evaluating best practice models, give keynote addresses at international conferences, provide health/aged care staff seminars and workshops, and hold Adjunct Professorships at Macau School of Nursing, China, and at University of Notre Dame Australia.